The Southern Company [SO] stock Upgrade by Wolfe Research analyst, price target now $76

 Wolfe Research have made an estimate for The Southern Company shares, keeping their opinion on the stock as Outperform, with their previous recommendation back on December 12, 2022.
 While these analysts kept the previous recommendation, BofA Securities dropped their target price from $63 to $59.
 The new note on the price target was released on October 24, 2022, representing the official price target for The Southern Company stock.
 Previously, the target price had yet another raise to $70, while KeyBanc Capital Markets analysts kept a Overweight rating on SO stock.
 On August 04, 2022, analysts increased their price target for SO shares from 76 to 87.

-The Southern Company [SO] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -1.77.
-With this latest performance, SO shares gained by 4.30% in over the last four-week period, additionally sinking by -1.28% over the last 6 months – not to mention a rise of 3.24% in the past year of trading.
+The Southern Company [SO] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -0.06.
+With this latest performance, SO shares dropped by -0.97% in over the last four-week period, additionally sinking by -2.12% over the last 6 months – not to mention a rise of 3.98% in the past year of trading.

 The Southern Company’s liquidity data is similarly interesting compelling, with a Quick Ratio of 0.60 and a Current Ratio set at 0.80.